Artisan Partners Limited Partnership Purchases 172,522 Shares of WNS (Holdings) Limited (NYSE:WNS)

-Artisan Partners Limited Partnership increased its holdings in WNS (Holdings) Limited (NYSE:WNS – Free Report) by 13.9% during the second quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 1,411,244 shares of the business services provider’s stock after buying an additional 172,522 shares during the period.
-Artisan Partners Limited Partnership owned 2.93% of WNS worth $104,037,000 as of its most recent SEC filing.
+Artisan Partners Limited Partnership grew its position in shares of WNS (Holdings) Limited (NYSE:WNS – Free Report) by 13.9% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 1,411,244 shares of the business services provider’s stock after purchasing an additional 172,522 shares during the period.
+Artisan Partners Limited Partnership owned about 2.93% of WNS worth $104,037,000 at the end of the most recent reporting period.

-Several other large investors also recently added to or reduced their stakes in WNS.
-1832 Asset Management L.P. bought a new stake in shares of WNS during the 4th quarter valued at about $40,000.
-Parallel Advisors LLC grew its stake in WNS by 46.2% in the 1st quarter.
-Parallel Advisors LLC now owns 522 shares of the business services provider’s stock worth $49,000 after buying an additional 165 shares in the last quarter.
-Pathstone Family Office LLC bought a new position in shares of WNS in the 4th quarter worth $261,000.
-SRS Capital Advisors Inc. purchased a new stake in shares of WNS during the 1st quarter valued at $53,000.
-Finally, Tower Research Capital LLC TRC lifted its holdings in shares of WNS by 83.9% during the 1st quarter.
-Tower Research Capital LLC TRC now owns 741 shares of the business services provider’s stock worth $69,000 after acquiring an additional 338 shares during the last quarter.
-Institutional investors own 99.49% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of the company.
+HBK Sorce Advisory LLC lifted its position in WNS by 3.9% in the 1st quarter.
+HBK Sorce Advisory LLC now owns 4,193 shares of the business services provider’s stock worth $593,000 after buying an additional 157 shares during the last quarter.
+Parallel Advisors LLC lifted its holdings in shares of WNS by 46.2% in the 1st quarter.
+Parallel Advisors LLC now owns 522 shares of the business services provider’s stock worth $49,000 after acquiring an additional 165 shares during the last quarter.
+Baird Financial Group Inc. lifted its holdings in shares of WNS by 0.5% in the 4th quarter.
+Baird Financial Group Inc. now owns 45,121 shares of the business services provider’s stock worth $3,610,000 after acquiring an additional 220 shares during the last quarter.
+Van ECK Associates Corp raised its position in WNS by 31.8% in the 2nd quarter.
+Van ECK Associates Corp now owns 917 shares of the business services provider’s stock worth $68,000 after purchasing an additional 221 shares during the period.
+Finally, Signaturefd LLC lifted its stake in WNS by 4.2% in the first quarter.
+Signaturefd LLC now owns 5,645 shares of the business services provider’s stock worth $526,000 after purchasing an additional 230 shares during the last quarter.
+99.49% of the stock is currently owned by hedge funds and other institutional investors.

-WNS has been the topic of a number of research analyst reports.
-Barrington Research reduced their target price on WNS from $88.00 to $65.00 and set an “outperform” rating on the stock in a research note on Friday, October 20th.
-Robert W. Baird upgraded WNS from a “neutral” rating to an “outperform” rating and set a $86.00 target price for the company in a report on Friday, July 21st.
-Needham & Company LLC reiterated a “buy” rating and issued a $80.00 price objective on shares of WNS in a research report on Monday.
-TheStreet lowered WNS from a “b-” rating to a “c+” rating in a research note on Tuesday, August 15th.
-Finally, JPMorgan Chase & Co. lowered their price target on shares of WNS from $104.00 to $87.00 and set an “overweight” rating for the company in a report on Friday, July 21st.
+WNS has been the subject of several analyst reports.
+StockNews.com upgraded WNS from a “hold” rating to a “buy” rating in a report on Wednesday.
+Barrington Research dropped their price objective on WNS from $88.00 to $65.00 and set an “outperform” rating for the company in a research note on Friday, October 20th.
+JPMorgan Chase & Co. decreased their target price on shares of WNS from $104.00 to $87.00 and set an “overweight” rating on the stock in a research note on Friday, July 21st.
+Needham & Company LLC reissued a “buy” rating and set a $80.00 price target on shares of WNS in a research report on Monday.
+Finally, Jefferies Financial Group initiated coverage on shares of WNS in a research report on Tuesday, September 19th.
+They issued a “buy” rating and a $82.00 price objective on the stock.
 Nine investment analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $91.83.

 About WNS